 Find Public Art in Boston

+Boston is home to many public art installations.
 If you’re looking for public art in Boston, Brookline or Cambridge, you’ve come to the right place.
 Whether you’re searching for outdoor murals, street art, or sculptures, there are plenty of great outdoor art installations in Boston to explore.
-Take a look at the parks and green spaces listed below to find murals, sculptures, and all forms of outdoor art and culture.
+Take a look at the parks and green spaces listed below to find a wide variety of public art, including sculptures, murals, and installations.

 Best Public Art in Boston

 Boston has many outdoor art installations to see, including sculptures, murals, and other forms of art.
-Here are the best outdoor art installations in Boston, Brookline, Cambridge, and Somerville to view public art (updated for 2022):
+Here are the best outdoor art installations in Boston, Brookline, Cambridge, and Somerville to view public art:

 Sculpture Gardens in Boston